 Like many other solutions in computer science, decoupling is simply adding a layer of technical abstraction between what content producers create and what content consumers see.

-Approaching the release of Drupal 8, technical decision makers face an important choice.
+Technical decision makers face an important choice when evaluating Drupal 8.
 When an existing site is upgraded to Drupal 8, how do we decide if we should decouple the site or not?
-Before we decide to work on a decoupled implementation, it’s critical that everyone, from developers and project managers, to content editors and business leaders, understand what decoupling is and how to ensure a decoupled effort is worth the technical risk.
+Before we decide to work on a decoupled implementation, it’s critical that everyone, from developers and project managers to content editors and business leaders, understand what decoupling is and how to ensure a decoupled effort is worth the technical risk.

 I’ve seen many people jump to the conclusion that decoupling will solve problems unrelated to a decoupled architecture.
 Decoupling doesn’t mean a website will have a cleaner content model or a responsive design.
 Those are separate (though relevant) solutions for separate problem sets.